homoacademycus/scripts/dockerfiles/README.md

 # BE CAREFUL!!
 STRICT RULE TO EXEXUTE

 1. contextDir
    docker file context must be a directory. please copy proper files from path below.

 - (.sh) : ../bash
 - (.list) : ../configFiles
+- possible to set in docker-compose's build field

 2. Dockerfile

 - must be located in contextDir/Dockerfile
 - filename must be a "Dockerfile"
 - possible to use another filename in docker-compose's build field

 3. build command
    running the following command from the directory where the Dockerfile is located.

 ```
 docker build --tag "imagename:tag" contextDir
 ```

 4. check image

 ```
 docker images
 ```

 5. change image tag

 ```
 docker image tag oldImageName:tag newImageName:tag
 ```

 imageName:tag would not get set when there is an error in the build.

 6. installation

 - interactive shell will cause error : must put -y option on package installation

 7. docker-compose file

 - use dockerfile only for installing packages which needs root permision
 - possible to set build option in docker-compose file
 - don't waste your time with strict dockerfile rules

-8. entry point
-- Entrypoint can't point to /bin/bash
+# THESE FILES ARE USED FOR DOCKER_COMPOSE

+- if you want to use without docker-compose, just copy and change name as "Dockerfiles" and add ARG paramname=paramvalue in "Dockerfiles"

+- USER instruction sets the user name (UID,GID) to use when running the image and for any RUN, CMD and ENTRYPOINT instructions that follow it in the Dockerfile.